TestingContributor/gtk3-tutorial/fontchooser.rst

 FontChooser
 ===========
-The FontChooser object is used by the other font-family widgets.
+The FontChooser object is used by the other font-family widgets; :doc:`fontchooserdialog`, :doc:`fontbutton`, and :doc:`fontchooserwidget`.
 It provides a shared object which is consistent across the widgets for setting and getting font options.

 =======
 Methods